Equine Viral Arteritis (EVA)

 Presently, there is no specific antiviral treatment for EVA.
 It has been suggested that certain testosterone-suppressing treatments may result in permanent clearance of EAV from the reproductive tract of the carrier stallion.
 At this point, however, no medical treatment has been adequately validated for this purpose.

 Carrier stallions are contagious through non-sexual contact.

-The only way a carrier stallion can transmit EAV is at time of breeding when he ejaculates secretions from his secondary sex glands (where the virus is harbored).
+The only way a carrier stallion can transmit EAV is at time of breeding or masturbation when he ejaculates secretions from his secondary sex glands (where the virus is harbored).
 There is no evidence of shedding of the virus in any other bodily secretion or excretion.

 Vaccinated stallions or semen from them are ineligible for entry into other countries.

 All the major horse breeding countries will accept EVA vaccinated stallions or semen from them.
 However, antibody positive stallions are required to have a negative virus detection test on semen prior to entry.
 There are a number of minor horse breeding countries that refuse entry to stallions or semen from stallions that test positive on a blood test for EAV antibodies but are negative for the virus in their semen, regardless of whether their positive antibody status is the result of vaccination or natural infection.

 While there is a remote but never proven possibility that a stallion could shed the vaccine strain of EAV during the first week following first-time vaccination with the modified live virus vaccine, once that period has elapsed there is no possibility of such a stallion shedding the vaccine virus in his semen.
 Annual booster vaccinations are strongly recommended to maintain elevated antibody levels.